Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 ------------

 * The plugin itself.
-* A nice 16x16 transparent PNG icon, for example based on font-awesome.
+* A nice 16x16 transparent PNG icon, for example based on font-awesome (not in Git, will be placed on https://download.linuxfabrik.ch).
 * README file explaining "How?" and Why?"
 * LICENSE file
-* if Windows: the compiled plugin as a zip (see `Compiling for Windows <#compiling-for-windows>`_)
+* if Windows: the compiled plugin as a zip (see `Compiling for Windows <#compiling-for-windows>`_;  not in Git, will be placed on https://download.linuxfabrik.ch).
 * optional: ``test`` - the unittest file (see `Unit Tests <#unit-tests>`_)
 * optional: Grafana panel (see `Grafana Dashboards <#grafana-dashboards>`_)
 * optional: Icinga Director Basket Config